techidaily/site-win11/source/_posts/enhancing-window-11s-secure-browsing-graphically.md

  The Settings app is a great way to quickly enable advanced graphics for your Application Guard in Microsoft Edge.
 To do this, follow these steps:

 1. Right-click on Start and select**Settings** from the menu list.
-See our guide for more information on[how to access Windows Settings](https://www.makeuseof.com/windows-ways-to-open-system-settings/) .
+See our guide for more information on [how to access Windows Settings](https://www.makeuseof.com/windows-ways-to-open-system-settings/) .
 2. Click**Privacy & security** in the left pane.
 3. On the right, click**Windows Security** .
 4. Click**App & browser control** on the next page.